Table of Contents

 A hip problem in infants is known as developmental dysplasia of the hip (DDH).
-It is when the ball of the hip joint does not fit well in the socket.
+It is when the ball of the hip joint isn’t formed properly and does not fit well in the socket.
 Often, this means that the hip joint is loose and prone to injury.
 DDH can lead to dislocation of the hip or other health issues.

 Symptoms of hip problems in infants

 Hip problems may not be easy to see at first and most babies do not show symptoms.
-One sign to look for in an infant is if their hips don’t open well when you change their diaper.
+One sign to look for is if their hips don’t open well when you change their diaper.
 Once your child is walking, a limp may be a sign of DDH.